dt-demos/monaco-demo/README.md

 * Dashboards
 * SLO

+# Recommended Approach

+The `crawl-walk-run` approach is recommended with Monaco and automation.

+1. **CRAWL** - Make a simple Monaco configuration and run Monaco from command line to understand what it does
+1. **WALK** - Define templates and naming conventions, try out approaches to automate execution with scripts
+1. **RUN** - Try out approached to generate the detailed Monaco files from templates and then build a self-service model and abstract how execution gets done.
+For example: build a web portal, build a simple config file with scripts that parse that and generate the detailed Monaco files, fully automate with pipelines

 # Demo Locally

 ## 1) Run Process Monaco files

-The `scripts/process-monaco-files.sh` script can be directly called to create or delete the monaco files of the provided service.
+The `scripts/process-monaco-files.sh` script can be directly called to create or delete the Monaco files of the provided service.
 For example:

 ```
 ./scripts/process-monaco-files.sh create ServiceB <DASHBOARD_OWNER_EMAIL>
 ./scripts/process-monaco-files.sh delete ServiceB
 ```

-## 2) Run Monaco monaco CLI directly.
+## 2) Run Monaco CLI directly.

 ```
 export SERVICE_NAME=<SERVICE_NAME>